Published: 17 July 2025

 For decades, academic thinking has embraced the rhizome as a model for everything from resistance movements to digital networks.

-The theory, articulated by articulated by Gilles Deleuze and Félix Guattari in A Thousand Plateaus in 1980, serves as a beacon for those seeking non-hierarchical, decentralised, and dynamic modes of thought and organisation.
+The theory, articulated by Gilles Deleuze and Félix Guattari in A Thousand Plateaus in 1980, serves as a beacon for those seeking non-hierarchical, decentralised, and dynamic modes of thought and organisation.

 The rhizome is a plant that is simultaneously a root.
 Think of ginger and bamboo growing unpredictably, resisting central control, and redefining what it means to be connected.
 In a world governed by rigid structures and entrenched hierarchical power that protects an elite few, the subterranean rhizome seemed like something anarchic, earthy and fertile.